alyssavanerelli/alyssavanerelli.github.io/_projects/3_project.md

 algorithm in GENEIOUS.
 Numbers at nodes represent bootstrap support.
 </div>

-My maximum clade credibility tree produced the same topology as the maximum-likelihood tree (Figure 4).
+The maximum clade credibility tree produced the same topology as the maximum-likelihood tree (Figure 4).
 In addition to confirming the relationships among these taxa, this analysis presents divergence times of these species.
 We can use this analysis to estimate times of colonization events from Hispaniola.
 The first colonization event happened when _C. chrysogaster_ colonized the Turks and Caicos around 5 million years ago.
 The second event happened around 3.5 to 4 million years ago when the clade containing _C. schwartzi_, _C. argentum_, _C. exsul_, and _C. strigilatus_ colonized the Bahamas.